Maple Shade, N.J. Brickyards Deed Histories

 A Quote from the "Roberts Monument book"-

 "The fact is, one day about two years ago, while I was in the office of our friend Joseph W. Lippincott on business, he said to me that he had something about which he wished very much to have a talk with me.
 He said that while he was farming the place which he heired from his father, he filled up what was then quite a deep hole in the ground, so as to be able to farm over the place.
 He said that that was the very spot where our mutual ancestors, John and Sarah Roberts, had lived in a cave or dugout when they first fixed their settlement on this continent.
-He said that he was very much afraid that the spot would be forgotten, and that I was a much younger man then he was, he would like for us to go out there some day and he would show me the exact place, then I might tell those yet younger then myself, so that the spot would not be forgotten."
+He said that he was very much afraid that the spot would be forgotten, and that I was a much younger man then he was, he would like for us to go out there some day and he would show me the exact place, then I might tell those yet younger than myself, so that the spot would not be forgotten."

 (-Samuel M. Roberts, of Camden, N.J.)